How to Fix: Wi-Fi Doesn’t Have a Valid IP Configuration

 Step #3 Now, type ipconfig /renew after the prompt and hit [Enter].
 When this finishes, close the command prompt and attempt to reaccess the Internet.

-This error message indicates that your Wireless controller and computer have an issue with the TCP/IP stack.
+The valid ip configuration error message indicates that your Wireless controller and computer have a TCP/IP stack issue.
 This means your network protocol layers work against each other and cause the error message on Windows.